PreschoolKindergartenFirst Grade

 1. The 'Starting Dot' Visual Cue

-Occupational therapists emphasize that most number reversals occur because the child starts writing the digit in the wrong location.
-Parents should place a bright green 'starting dot' sticker at the exact top-left or top-right corner where the target number must begin.
+Occupational therapists emphasize that many number reversals happen because the child starts in the wrong spot.
+Parents can help by placing a bright green “starting dot” sticker at the exact top-left or top-right corner where the target number should begin.
 If a child struggles with the diagonal line of a 7, parents can use targeted printables from the Number 7 learning hub and place a green dot at the top-left starting position.
-This explicit visual cue eliminates spatial guesswork.
+This clear visual cue reduces spatial guesswork and helps the pencil “know where to start.”

 2. Gross Motor Sensory Writing

-When a child consistently reverses a specific number, parents must temporarily remove the pencil and paper.
+When a child keeps reversing the same number, it is time to pause pencil-and-paper for a moment.
 Educational specialists recommend having the child draw the troublesome number using their entire arm in a large tray of sensory sand or shaving cream.
-This gross motor movement engages the shoulder and elbow, building deep, whole-body muscle memory that is significantly stronger than the fine motor memory of the fingertips.
+This gross motor movement engages the shoulder and elbow, building whole-body muscle memory that is often stronger than the fine motor memory of fingertips alone.

 A close-up of a preschooler's hand drawing a number three in a shallow tray of kinetic sand to correct reversals.